precice/tutorials/muscle-tendon-complex/README.md

 ## Why multi-coupling?

 This is a case with four participants: the muscle and each tendon.
 In preCICE, there are two options to [couple more than two participants](https://www.precice.org/configuration-coupling-multi.html).
-The first option is a composition of bi-coupling schemes, in which we must specify the exchange of data in a participant-to-participant manner.
-However, such a composition is not suited for combining multiple strong fluid-structure interactions [1].
+The first option is a composition of bi-coupling schemes, in which we must specify the exchange of data in a participant-to-participant manner, limited to primarily explicit coupling schemes.
+However, such a composition is not suited for combining multiple strong interactions [1].
 Thus, in this case, we use the second option, fully-implicit multi-coupling.
 For another multi-coupling tutorial, you can refer to the [multiple perpendicular flaps tutorial](http://precice.org/tutorials-multiple-perpendicular-flaps.html).

 We can set this in our `precice-config.xml`: